rpmuller/pyquante2/README.md

 Feel free to fork this if it interests you.
 The PyQuante code is still around, so I'm not rushing through the process, I'm just taking as much time as I feel I need to do this properly.

-## Installation via conda
-There are now [conda installers](http://anaconda.org/rpmuller) for the full pyquante2 package on linux and mac, and a pure python version (that will be much slower) available on windows.
-To do this, just

-    % conda install -c rpmuller pyquante2

-on linux/mac, or

-    % conda install -c rpmuller pyquante2_pure

-on windows.